Donald Trump (Last Week Tonight with John Oliver): "Make Donald Drumpf Again"

 In the final portion of the segment, Oliver urges viewers to refer to Donald Trump by the Trump family's ancestral name of "Drumpf".
 Oliver pointed out earlier in the piece that Trump had repeatedly mocked Jewish-American comedian Jon Stewart by referring to him as "Jonathan Leibowitz", the comedian's birth name.
 Oliver, an alumnus of Stewart's Daily Show, justified the "Drumpf" epithet by insisting that "[Trump] should be proud of his heritage!", parodying Trump's mockery of Stewart in a May 2013 Twitter post that Trump later denied having written.
-Oliver opines that this name is much more reflective of Trump's true nature, and says that if viewers wanted to vote for "the charismatic guy promising to make America great again", they should "stop and take a moment to imagine how [they] would feel if [they] just met a guy named Donald Drumpf."
+Oliver opines that the name "Drumpf" reflects Trump's true nature much more accurately, and says that if viewers wanted to vote for "the charismatic guy promising to make America great again", they should "stop and take a moment to imagine how [they] would feel if [they] just met a guy named Donald Drumpf—a litigious serial liar with a string of broken business ventures and the support of a former Klan leader who he can't decide whether or not to condemn."

 After noting the "powerful" and "almost onomatopoeic" connotation that the Trump surname has with some people, Oliver says of the ancestral name, "Drumpf is much less magical.
 It's the sound produced when a morbidly obese pigeon flies into the window of a foreclosed Old Navy. [...]
 It's the sound of a bottle of store-brand root beer falling off the shelf in a gas station minimart."
 The segment closes with Oliver walking toward a lighted "DRUMPF" sign, informing those watching the segment who are considering voting for Trump, "Don't vote for him because he tells it like it is.
 He's a bullshit artist.
 Don't vote for him because he's tough.
 He's a baby, with even smaller fingers.
 Don't vote for him because he's a builder.
 He's more of a shitty lifestyle brand."
 Oliver then challenges Trump to sue him over the segment.

 A trademark application for the word "Drumpf" was filed with the United States Patent and Trademark Office by a company called Drumpf Industries, a limited liability company based in Delaware.
 The request was rejected in May 2016 on the grounds that the proposed trademark would be based on a living person, i.e. Donald Trump, but that Trump had not given his written consent to trademark his name.
 After the segment, Oliver released a Google Chrome extension dubbed the "Drumpfinator", which changes all instances of "Trump" to "Drumpf" on webpages.
 He coined and displayed the hashtag "#MakeDonaldDrumpfAgain" during the segment.
 Oliver also registered the web domain "donaldjdrumpf.com" to provide free downloads of the "Drumpfinator" Chrome extension and sell red baseball caps branded with the slogan "Make Donald Drumpf Again".
 The "Make Donald Drumpf Again" caps, manufactured by Unionwear, were modeled after Trump's red "Make America Great Again" caps.